drivendataorg/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
 └── {{ cookiecutter.module_name }}   <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes {{ cookiecutter.module_name }} a Python module
     │
-    ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+    ├── config.py               <- Store useful variables and configuration
     │
-    ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+    ├── dataset.py              <- Scripts to download or generate data
     │
-    ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
-    │   ├── predict_model.py
-    │   └── train_model.py
+    ├── features.py             <- Code to create features for modeling
     │
+    ├── modeling
+    │   ├── __init__.py
+    │   ├── predict.py          <- Code to run model inference with trained models
+    │   └── train.py            <- Code to train models
+    │
-    └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
+    └── plots.py                <- Code to create visualizations
 ```

 --------